Oma's Asparagus With Easy Hollandaise Sauce (Spargel mit Sosse)

 Instructions:

-1. Using an asparagus cooker/steamer or a large pot, bring water to a boil over high heat.
+1. Put an asparagus cooker/steamer or a large pot of water on high to bring to a boil.

-2. Peel the tough outer layer of the asparagus with a vegetable peeler, and cut off the woody ends.
+2. Peel the asparagus, cutting off the woody ends.

 3. Add sugar and salt to the boiling water.
-Gently place asparagus into the hot water and, once it is boiling again, reduce heat and simmer gently for about 10 minutes or until tender.
+Gently place the asparagus into the water and, once it is boiling again, reduce the heat and simmer gently for about 10 minutes, or until tender.

-1. Into a blender, place the egg yolks, water, and lemon juice.
-Blend for about 30 seconds or until frothy.
+5. Into a blender, put the egg yolks, water, and lemon juice.
+Blend for 30 seconds until frothy.
+With the blender on, s-l-o w-l-y add the hot butter and blend until sauce is thickened.

-4. Season with salt and a pinch of cayenne, if desired.
+6. Season with salt and a pinch of cayenne.

 Notes/Hints: